 Enter text in the text editor.

-From the menu, select Use URL for Notes and enter a URL whose content you want to show as notes for the current system.
+From the menu, select Use URL for Notes and enter a URL whose content you want to use as notes for the current system.

-Navigate to a different system in the model and enter text, use a URL, or select Show Parent Notes.
+Navigate to a different system in the model and use the menu to select whether to enter text, use a URL, or show parent notes.

 Select No Notes.

-When you have finished adding and editing, click the Read Notes toggle button to put the notes in reading mode.
+When you have finished adding and editing, click the Read Notes button to toggle the notes to reading mode.

 To create a text annotation, use one of these options: